mujtbkhn/sharpeAI-assignment/README.md

 clone the repo
--cd repo
+- cd repo
--npm install
+- npm install
--npm run dev
+- npm run dev
 You are good to go

 Challenges: